After months of applying and waiting, you’ve finally been accepted into your ideal school. That means the hard part should be over, right?

 Despite their differences, both methods affect your APR because fees (whether they are prepaid or not) add to the total cost of your loan.
 This is a key reason to look for lenders that have zero origination fees when shopping around for a student loan.

 If you’re considering a Direct PLUS federal loan you may do well to look at other options.

+Now let’s get back to the basics of interest and repaying your loan.
 Each month your payment consists of both principal and interest.
 Many student loan lenders calculate interest using the “simple daily interest” method, meaning your interest accrues each day.

-So if you have $20,000 in outstanding principal since your last payment and your interest rate is fixed at 6.21%, your daily interest accrued this month would be calculated as (1/365) * 0.0621 * $20,000 = $3.40
+So if you have $20,000 in outstanding principal since your last payment and your interest rate is fixed at 6.21%, your daily interest accrued this month would be calculated as:

 That means you’re charged approximately $3.40 in interest each day that month.
 If your next payment is 30 days later, simply multiply the two numbers ($3.40 * 30) to find your total monthly interest: $102.
-If your loan payment is $300 per month, $102 will go to interest and $198 to principal.
+If your loan payment is $300 per month, $102 will go to interest and $198 to the principal.

 The following month, you’ll have paid down some of your principal, so the amount of interest you pay changes.
-If your interest rate if fixed, the payment amount will be the same, but a slightly higher percentage will go towards your principal.
+If your interest rate is fixed, the payment amount will be the same, but a slightly higher percentage will go towards your principal.
 By your final loan payment, nearly all your payment will be going to principal.

+Increasing competition among student loan servicers means you now have a selection of loans available when comparing the best loan terms and rates.
 While federal loans, particularly Stafford loans, are attractive both for lower rates and easy access, they have origination fees.

 The student loan landscape is changing every day to help students and graduates finance their educations without taking on insurmountable debt.
-Don’t assume the first quote you receive is the best; instead, take the time to analyze all of your repayment terms to save the most money over the life of your loan.
+Don’t assume the first quote you receive is the best; instead, take the time to analyze all of your repayment terms and options to save the most money over the life of your loan.